tigersizer/cluster-test/cluster-test-05FiringItUp.md

 - brokers (3/3 up)
 - casses (3/3 up)
 - dockers (4/4 up)
+- postgreses (3/3 up)
 - prometheus (1/1 up)
-- VMs (4/4 up)
+- VMs (5/5 up)

 Click on the links and explore; that's the point.

 The query "language" is a bit odd, but once you get used it, it's quite nice.
-Grafana uses it more-or-less directly, so you can test out pieces of you Grafana queries here.
+Grafana uses it more-or-less directly, so you can test out pieces of your Grafana queries in Prometheus, which has a lot more screen real-estate and better error messages.

 The documentation is good.
 [Start here](https://prometheus.io/docs/prometheus/latest/querying/basics/).